A group of men standing in front of a pink background.

 original-cbox_quarter_page_3a timthumb.php

 Crypticrock.com – It’s a great tour and it’s wonderful that you are celebrating the album.
-I can completely understanding that can be very exhausting.
+I can completely understand that it can be very exhausting.
 What I want to know is what are some of your musical influences?

 Crypticrock.com – It’s very good to be dynamic in musical tastes because it leads to interesting music you make yourself.
 My last question for you is regarding films.
 Crypticrock.com is a rock/metal and horror news site so we like to focus on all genres.
 Are you a fan of horror films and if so what are some of your favorite horror films?